F1248/OpenCore-Legacy-Patcher/docs/UNIVERSALCONTROL.md

 ::: details Table for spoofed models (click to expand)

-Any model after the list of officially blacklisted Macs should be supported, but these are the earliest Macs with Universal Control support, and thus chosen for the sake of simplicity.
+Any model after the list of officially blacklisted Macs should be supported, but these are the oldest Macs with Universal Control support, and thus chosen for the sake of simplicity.

 **Reminder:** Macs that aren't listed on this table work without spoofing, including systems that don't natively support Monterey, as long as the other requirements are met, since they aren't blacklisted.